vikaskr0201/ActualizeAPITest/README.md

+:star: Star us on GitHub — it motivates us a lot to code!!
+## Author : _Vikas Kumar_

-# Heading 1
+# Project Description
-** API Test Project **
+Design and implement mock APIs for a hypothetical online bookstore, then develop a comprehensive automated testing suite for these APIs.

-# Heading 2
+# Project Objectives
-Description

-This is an API test project created using Mockoon as mock server and Python pytest for testing.
-Following API end points are implemented:
+Demonstrate proficiency in API design, mocking services, and automated testing through the development of a functional mock API environment and corresponding test automation scripts.
+This repo will depicts the details on the below:
+ **API Design and Implementation**
+ **API Automation Testing**

+## API Endpoints to be implemented

-•⁠  ⁠*User Registration:* ⁠ POST /users/register
+ ⁠*User Registration:* ⁠ POST /users/register
-•⁠  ⁠*User Login:* ⁠ POST /users/login ⁠
+ ⁠*User Login:* ⁠ POST /users/login ⁠
-•⁠  ⁠*Search Books:* ⁠ GET /books?search=query ⁠
+ ⁠*Search Books:* ⁠ GET /books?search=query ⁠
-•⁠  ⁠*Add to Cart:* ⁠ POST /users/{userId}/cart ⁠
+ ⁠*Add to Cart:* ⁠ POST /users/{userId}/cart ⁠
-•⁠  ⁠*Checkout:* ⁠ POST /users/{userId}/checkout
+ ⁠*Checkout:* ⁠ POST /users/{userId}/checkout